Willian-Coelho-da-Cunha/udacity-memory-game/README.md

 ## Executing the code
 This game was executed in the chrome web browser.
 And, on the emulators along the chrome browser.

+## Validation
+### Markup Validation Service from W3C
+Because of the many contents of the document included by javascript, w3c shows some warnings and an error.

+### CSS Validation Service from W3C
+At this date, no error messages were displayed.